The Colorado Division of Workers’ Compensation (DOWC) has incorporated telehealth services into Rule 18, the Medical Fee Schedule.

 All services provided through telehealth or telemedicine shall comply with the applicable requirements found in the Colorado Medical Practice Act, the Colorado Mental Health Practice Act, and the rules and policies adopted by the Colorado Medical Board and the Colorado Board of Psychologist Examiners.

-The Office of Civil Rights is relaxing the HIPAA privacy and electronic security standards to accommodate care options to all patients.
+HIPAA privacy and electronic security standards are required for the originating site and rendering provider.
 The originating site is responsible for establishing and verifying the injured worker and provider identity.